Main Navigation - Mobile

 I. PURPOSE

-The purpose of this policy is to enhance the education of students by establishing expectations of dress and grooming related to educational goals and community standards.
-This policy includes after school and community education programs for students unless uniforms are required for the program.
+The purpose of this policy is to enhance the education of students by establishing expectations of clothing, appearance, and accessories, as related to educational goals and community standards.
+This policy includes after school and community education programs for students.

 II.
 DEFINITIONS